MOQ Meaning: What Is MOQ Wholesale? | All You Need to Know

 By the very wholesale definition, those who purchase wholesale products need to buy large quantities of product in order to profit when they resell it.
 The appropriate MOQ varies by business and product, and can be implemented a few different ways:

 • Match your MOQ to product value.
 Though it can be complicated and time-consuming if you have many SKUs, setting MOQs for individual products will maximize revenue and limit shipping costs.
 It will also keep customers happy since they won't be required to order a large number of more expensive products.
-The SKU number or UPC code will allow you to differentiate the products.
+The SKU number or UPC code will allow you to implement product differentiation.
 For food suppliers, BlueCart’s Digital Storefront is a great option for this.
 It's an all-in-one eCommerce platform that has integrated MOQ options, cut-off times, delivery options, and more.

 • Base it on raw materials inventory.
 If you're a manufacturer, you should calculate the number of materials used in producing a single item.
 Then, set your MOQ based on these costs to ensure you make a profit when shipping the finished goods.
 If you're a reseller, you can also do this by passing along the MOQ from the manufacturer.
-For example, if you are a caterer that must order steak in batches of 50, you should sell them as an MOQ as well.
+For example, if you operate a catering company that must order steak in batches of 50, you should sell them as an MOQ as well.
 You will likely not choose 50, but you may require 20 or more steaks.
-This will ensure you maximize your profit margin.
+This will ensure that you can maximize profits.

 MOQ Pros and Cons